Women in the Mexican drug war: Journalists and media workers

-Female reporters and their family members have been murdered in the drug war for writing anti-cartel articles for newspapers or posting messages on the internet.

-The girlfriends, wives, and daughters of male journalists and media workers have been murdered.
+Female journalists have been among those killed during the Mexican drug war while reporting on organized crime and drug trafficking.
+Journalists investigating cartel activities, corruption, or links between criminal organizations and public officials have faced threats, kidnappings, assaults, and killings.
+In some cases, members of their families have also been targeted.
+The risks faced by journalists have contributed to high levels of self-censorship in several regions of Mexico, where fear of retaliation has limited reporting on organized crime.
+Some reporters have instead relied on anonymous blogs, pseudonyms, or social media platforms to publish information about cartel violence.

 Sex trafficking and rape

 Sex trafficking in Mexico is a significant problem.
-Cartels and gangs fighting in the Mexican war on drugs have sex trafficked women and girls in order to obtain additional profits.
+Cartels and gangs fighting in the Mexican drug war have sex trafficked women and girls in order to obtain additional profits.
 The cartels and gangs also abduct women to use as their personal sex slaves and force them into unfree labour.
 The sexual assault of migrants from Latin America to the United States by members of these criminal organizations is a problem.

 Number of casualties

 The number of women killed in the conflict cannot be known because the absence of data from corruption, cover-ups, bad record keeping, and failures in interagency communication.
-A number of cases involving murders and disappearances have gone uninvestigated or unsolved because the authorities feared being harmed by cartel or gang members.
+A number of cases involving murders and disappearances have gone un-investigated or unsolved because the authorities feared being harmed by cartel or gang members.
 Some corrupt or coerced authorities have tampered with evidence and documents to conceal information.
 A great number of bodies of victims have not been found.
 The criminals have been known to use acids and corrosive liquids, fire, and other methods to dispose of remains and make identification difficult to impossible.
 Criminals have stolen bodies from crime scenes and morgues.
 Data has been manipulated.
 Government workers have intentionally underreported violent crimes.